 Strawflowers thrive in full sun, although they can tolerate part shade.
 In the latter case, they won't bloom quite as much.
-Growing strawflowers in full sun will help prevent flopping and weak stems.
+Growing strawflowers in full sun will help prevent weak stems that flop.

 Sandy and rocky soils with a mildly acidic to neutral pH (5.5 to 6.5) are preferred over rich and heavy soils, but any soil is fine as long as excellent drainage is present.
-Add mulch to retain soil moisture and even soil temperatures.
-When planting in the garden, dig the soil to a depth of 10 to 12 inches and add 3 inches of compost.
+Add mulch to retain soil moisture and even the soil temperatures.
+When planting in the garden, dig up the soil to a depth of 10 to 12 inches and blend in 3 inches of compost.

-The drought-tolerant flowers will still be shining brightly in the garden after a week of summer vacation, but don’t let them wither in an extended period of drought.
+These drought-tolerant flowers will still be blooming brightly in the garden after a week of dry weather, but don’t let them wither in an extended period of drought.
 A weekly drink will keep the flowers perky and fresh.
 In the absence of rain, give them about 1 inch of water a week during the growing season if the rain hasn't already kept the soil moist.
 Don't let the roots of the plant get overly soggy.

 Temperature and Humidity

 Although not heavy feeders, a monthly application of balanced flower fertilizer will keep your strawflowers blooming steadily.
 Strawflowers grown in containers need more fertilizing than those planted in the garden, about every two weeks.
 For amounts, follow the instructions on the label.

 - 'Bright Bikini': Topping out at 1 foot tall, this is a good choice for containers or the front of the border.

 - Monstrosum series: Fully double flowers in orange, pink, red, and white are a crafter’s favorite.

 - Sundaze series: A Proven Winners introduction in yellow and orange hues, it won awards in Cornell University and Penn State plant trials.

 - 'Tom Thumb': In contrast to the standard height of 40 inches, this mix won't surpass about 15 inches, making it an ideal companion for a sunny container garden or window box.